 Princes and Princesses of the Blood Royal and members of the Royal Family may be appointed “Extra Companions”.

-Persons who are not New Zealand citizens or citizens of Commonwealth nations of which The Queen is head of state, may be appointed “Honorary Companions”.
+Persons who are not New Zealand citizens or citizens of Commonwealth nations of which The King is head of state, may be appointed “Honorary Companions”.

 “Additional Companions” of the Order may be appointed in commemoration of any important Royal, State or national occasion.
 The Governor-General, former Governors-General or their spouses, if not already a “Companion”, may be appointed an “Additional Companion” at any time.